 A change of clothes is available for the children and is provided by the parents.
 The center has a few sets of extra clothes available in case a parent forgets.
-These clothes are stored in cubbies.
-(WAC 110-300-0140-4)
+These clothes are stored in cubbies or in individual backpacks (WAC 110-300-0140-4)